 Sprout AI version 1.1 is currently installed and in operation at the COE at Panama Pacifico, Republic of Panama.
 Version 1.1 is comprised of one rack consisting of three rows of five habitats each.
-Currently, leafy green and microgreen products provided by the COE has been given away as demonstration production.
-However, Sprout AI is actively seeking a pilot project with one or more of the existing Panama grocery store chains to provide products and to measure key performance indicators of Sprout AI produce to existing traditional produce with aim of securing a long term supply agreement.
+Currently, Sprout's habitats have successfully produced a number of varieties of leafy green and microgreen products at the COE.
+Sprout AI is actively seeking a project with one or more of the existing Panama grocery store chains to provide products and to measure key performance indicators of Sprout AI produce to existing traditional produce with aim of securing a long term supply agreement.
+Sprout AI is currently using its facility in Panama to study how to further improve cultivation capabilities and growth cycles in the habits.

 In the past six months Sprout AI has obtained three sales orders from TheraCann for Sprout AI habitats.
-The current sales orders are with three separate TheraCann clients are located in different countries strategically chosen for their lower level of COVID-19 related economic disruption.
+The current sales orders are with three separate TheraCann clients are located in New Zealand, South Africa and Zimbabwe, strategically chosen for their lower level of COVID-19 related economic disruption.
 Each sales order is the first of a three year quarterly rolling order for Sprout AI units.